 Indian woman are gradually breaking the gender-barrier and have registered a strong presence in several fields.
 They have excelled even as power and opportunities have been unequally distributed based on gender.
 However, they still have a long way to go.
 Be it the police force or bureaucracy or the prestigious judiciary, women are grossly under-represented.
 According to a report by Commonwealth Human Rights Initiative (CHRI), women make up only 6.11% of the total police force in the country which reflects the true state of gender disparity in our security forces.
 However, even with the poor sex ratio, woman cops are shining bright and have successfully established foothold in a profession which was once considered a male bastion.

 Here is the list of 8 IPS officers who are making Indians proud

 1) Aparajita Rai:

-Rai made her state and her community proud by becoming first Gorkha female IPS officer of Sikkim.
+Rai made her state and community proud by becoming the first Gorkha female IPS officer of Sikkim.
 The 28-year-old was given IPS cadre after she secured 358th rank in UPSC 2012 examinations.
-Rai is currently posted in West Bengal’s Hoogly.
+She is currently posted in West Bengal’s Hoogly.
 Her major achievements include winning 1958 Batch IPS Officers’ Trophy for the best Lady Outdoor Probationer, Umesh Chandra Trophy for Field Combat, The 55th Batch of Senior Course Officers Trophy for Best Turn Out and West Bengal Govt Trophy for Bengali.
 There are reports that Rai could be transferred to Darjeeling to control the ongoing Gorkhaland agitation.